chavarera/PythonScript/MachineLearning/JupyterNotebook/ShortCutsofJupyter.md

 - When Jupyter Notebook running.
 - Click on the **new** dropdown and select "python3" it Will Open A New Notebook
-- To change FIle name click on untitled and rename as your wish.
+- To change the FIle name click on untitled and rename as you wish.
 ![basic](https://github.com/chavarera/PythonScript/blob/master/MachineLearning/JupyterNotebook/img/newfile.png)

 #### How to run Python statement in jupyter Notebook
-- Type you python code or statement and just click on run or just press *ctrl+Enter* it willl show Output in next line.
+- Type your python code or statement and just click on run or just press *ctrl+Enter* it will show Output in the next line.

 ### Shortcuts
-- The Jupyter Notebook has two different keyboard mode for shortcut purpose.
+- The Jupyter Notebook has two different keyboard modes for shortcut purposes.

 ```
 Command Mode